Managerial accounting vs. financial accounting: What works?

 Using financial and managerial accounting, founders can get a concise picture of the organization's health to make decisions confidently.

-Financial accounting helps demonstrate profitability by tracking key performance indicators over time, while managerial accounting helps identify and anticipate problem areas through internal analysis.
+Financial accounting helps demonstrate profitability by tracking key performance indicators (KPIs) over time, while managerial accounting helps identify and anticipate problem areas through internal analysis.

 Both methods provide founders with the data they need to ensure the company is on track to reach its goals.